 From 2015-2017, Matt led the Marketing Department of Compassion Australia, delivering major fundraising campaigns and appeals, core product development, digital and content marketing, and creative brand strategy.

 Matt is a passionate speaker, delivering his message of hope and justice with humour, conviction and empathy to audiences big and small around the world.

 As Campaign Director of Micah Australia, Matt has a strong vision to bring together the tribes of the Australian church to practice justice and to put the needs of the world's poor back on the country's agenda.

 Matt and Britt are the Missions and Justice Pastors at the Grainery Church in Newcastle, where they reside along with their children Zipporah, Ezekiel, Harmony.

-Beck works as the Senior Advisor alongside Tim and Matt helping to execute the major events and campaigns of Micah including the Women Church Leaders Delegation and Voices for Justice.
+Beck works as the Senior Advisor alongside Tim and Matt helping to execute the major events and campaigns of Micah including the Women Christian Leaders Delegation and Voices for Justice.